The Celltex Difference

 Bone Marrow Cells

-Extracted through an invasive procedure that is repeated with every treatment.
+Extracted through an invasive, and often painful, procedure that is repeated with every treatment.
 Less than 0.01% of all bone marrow nucleated cells are viable MSCs.

 Stromal Vascular Fraction